brson/brson.github.com/rust-stuff.md

 * Wrote a lot of documentation, including the [crate-level docs for the standard library][stddocs].

-* Created the [original website] that survived until about 2018.
+* Created the [original website] that survived until about 2018, along with the phrase,
+  “Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety”.

 * Added an easter egg to the runtime that output [random Lovecraft quotes during fatal errors][lovecraft].
 The worthiness of Lovecraft